CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 3.md

     ```python
     %%code
-    create a random forest classification model for customer churn using the 'Exited' feature for prediction
+    Create a random forest classification model for customer churn using the 'Exited' feature for prediction
     ```

     Create a confusion matrix using Copilot.